emanuelfqueiroz/apms-solution/README.md

 ```

-### Stats and Ad Tracker
+### Purchase Stats and Ad Tracker
-Refis can be used for real time stats:
+Redis can be used for real time stats:

 ```mermaid
 flowchart LR